LibMultiSense

 The ImageCalUtility is a convenient way to both query and load new camera calibrations onto the MultiSense.
 This utility saves and loads yaml files containing the intrinsics M and D matrices and extrinsics P and R matrices.
 These yaml files follow the matrix serialization formatting defined by OpenCV’s FileStorage object.

 It is strongly recommended to backup the current calibration on the camera before attempting to load a new calibration.
-If you need to recovery the factory calibration for a MultiSense, please contact support@carnegierobotics.com with the serial number of your MultiSense.
+If you need to recovery the factory calibration for a MultiSense, please open a ticket on the support portal with the serial number of your MultiSense.

 Where <options> are: